LiveTL/roboco/README.md

 `help`: get help

-`pingset`(contributor): same as set but with role mentions instead of role ids
+`pinset`(contributor): same as set but with role mentions instead of role ids

 `query`: see list of roles that are able to ping

 `queryc`: see list of blacklisted channels

-`set`(contributor): set roles that are able to ping, with ids, seperated by spaces
+`pinsetid`(contributor): set roles that are able to ping, with ids, seperated by spaces